 FOUNDER & CEO

-Aja is a Human Rights Investigator, Life Coach and Community Activist.
-Growing up in poverty with many siblings, she learned to overcome obstacles at an early age.
-She has experienced the heartaches of homelessness and the trauma of witnessing the devastating impact of substance abuse.
+Aja is a Human Rights Investigator, Family Development Specialist, Music Artist, Empowerment Speaker and Community Activist.
+Growing up in poverty with her father and many siblings, she learned to overcome obstacles at an early age which inspired her to break generational cycles.
 Having survived challenging times, she understands the struggles that impact the less fortunate.
-Motivated and inspired to break generational cycles, she strives to educate and empower others and address the root cause of issues plaguing communities.
-Having learned the importance of education from her father, she aims shed light on the power of knowledge for underserved youth.
+Motivated and inspired to break generational cycles, Aja strives to educate and empower others and address the root cause of issues plaguing communities as well as the intersecting issues that encompass the problem.
+Aja has worked with underserved youth and young adults for nearly a decade and continues to assist with youth initiatives on a national level in partner with her organization.

-As an investigator, Aja administers and enforces anti-discrimination legislation and conducts educational presentations on the Americans with Disabilities Act, discrimination in employment, education, public accommodation, sexual harassment and housing.
-An active member in her community, she along with her children volunteer and implement projects to empower others.
-An active National Youth Advisory Council member of the National Network for Youth, she assists the organization with educating policy makers to identify barriers and solutions to youth homelessness.
+As an Investigator, Aja administers and enforces anti-discrimination legislation and conducts educational presentations on the Americans with Disabilities Act, discrimination in employment, education, public accommodation, sexual harassment and housing.
+Aja advocates for homeless youth as an Alumni committee member on the National Youth Advisory Counsel (NYAC) and is a partner to the National Network for Youth (NN4Y).
+She assists the organization with educating policy makers to identify barriers and solutions to youth homelessness.
 The organization has made significant strides in changing federal policy on the issue of youth homelessness.
 Through this work, she was invited to assist Chapin Hall’s Voices of Youth Count national policy research initiative designed to link evidence and action by capturing the experiences of runaway and homeless youth.

 Aja’s children Tinayja and Valentino Summers are active participants of Free Your Wings.
 They assist with programming, the implementation of community events and the overall foundation of the organization, providing kids the opportunity to experience the joys of youth functions while setting positive examples for their peers.